lammps/lammps/doc/src/compute_ackland_atom.rst

 Restrictions
 """"""""""""

-This compute is part of the USER-MISC package.
+This compute is part of the EXTRA-COMPUTE package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 The per-atom vector values will be unitless since they are the